 The campaign ends tonight.
-And the most optimistic estimate of the total subrost optimistic estimate of the total sub-scription at that hour-made by Stanley Field-was \$5,000,000.
-Other members of the executive committee are afraid the grand total will not even attain that sum and that is \$3,000,000 short of the goal.
+And the most optimistic estimate of the total subriost optimistic estimate of the total subscription at that hour-made by Stanley Field-was \$5,000,000.
+Other members of the executive committee are afraid the grand total will not even attain that sum-and that is \$3,900,000 short of the goal.

 It is an extremely ticklish moment.
-The returns from the last presidential election ware warhed with no more anxiety than were watched with no more anxiety than was evinced today by the campaign leaders as they scanned Chicago's financial horizon.
-And they were unable thereby to determine even approximately, the final result in the \$8,000,000 drive in the "fight or give" campaign.
+The returns from the last presidential election were warrhed with no more anxiety than